-How to download and install watchOS 3.1.3 on your Apple Watch
+How to download and install watchOS 3.2.3 on your Apple Watch

 watchOS 3 with Breath, SOS, Home, and oh so much more is out and here's how to download and install it!

-Update January 23, 2017: Apple has just released watchOS 3.1.3 with a number of bug fixes and performance improvements.
-You can update to watchOS 3.1.3 using the same procedures as previous updates.
-All the details below!

 Because Apple Watch is paired to the iPhone for internet access and easy device management, watchOS updates are done using the Watch for iPhone app.
-To install watchOS 3.1.3, you should first update your iPhone to iOS 10.
+To install watchOS 3.2.3, you should first update your iPhone to iOS 10.3 or later.
 Once that's done, make sure you have your iPhone ready and on Wi-Fi, and your Apple Watch charged to 50% or more and connected to its magnetic charger.
 Yeah... here's we go!

 - Update your iPhone to iOS 10 or later.